 The couple met with state tourism officials and pushed to get the road to Ocean Isle Beach included on the state’s official road map.
 They organized golf trips for New York illustrators and cartoonists, constantly promoting the area.

 “Nobody had ever heard about this part of North Carolina.
-It was unknown,” says Pope, who was still doing freelance illustrations at the time.
+It was unknown,” said Pope, who was still doing freelance illustrations at the time.

 He bought into a land deal with friends for 700 acres of dense woods along the Intracoastal Waterway around Sunset Beach.
 He had 24 hours to make the decision, and he had never even seen the property.
 But that, too, panned out, evolving into the sprawling Sea Trail Golf Resort and Convention Center.